Saina Nehwal: 2010

-Nehwal became the first Indian woman to reach the semi finals of All England Open before losing to eventual champion Tine Rasmussen.
+Nehwal became the first Indian woman to reach the semi-finals of All England Open before losing to eventual champion Tine Rasmussen.
 Top seeded Nehwal reached the semifinals of Asian Championships, losing out to unseeded eventual champion Li Xuerui of China, settling for bronze medal.
 Her coach Pullela Gopichand advised her not put too much pressure on herself due to the overwhelming home crowd support.

 Nehwal won the India Open Grand Prix Gold, beating Wong Mew Choo of Malaysia in the final and thus justifying her billing as top seed in the tournament.
 Nehwal, again seeded number 1, won the Singapore Open, by beating qualifier Tai Tzu-ying of Chinese Taipei in the final with the score of 21–18, 21–15 having defeated World Champion Lu Lan earlier in the semifinal.
 Nehwal reached a career high of world no. 3 in the women's singles badminton world rankings on 24 June 2010.

 She defended her Indonesia Open title in three tough games against Sayaka Sato, 21–19, 13–21, 21–11.
 This was her third Super Series title and her third successive title following wins at Indian and Singapore Open Super Series.
 On 15 July 2010, with 64791.26 points, Nehwal reached a career high world ranking of number 2 only behind Wang Yihan of China.
 Second seed Nehwal, a tournament favourite, crashed out of the 2010 BWF World Championships in Paris after losing to 4th ranked Chinese Wang Shixian in straight sets 8–21, 14–21.

-As on 27 September 2010, Nehwal dropped to number 7 ranking after giving a miss to China Masters and Japan Open due to her preparation for the 2010 Commonwealth Games.
+On 27 September 2010, Nehwal dropped to number 7 ranking after giving a miss to China Masters and Japan Open due to her preparation for the 2010 Commonwealth Games.

 Top seed Nehwal won the gold medal in the women's singles in the Commonwealth Games held in New Delhi. after beating Wong Mew Choo of Malaysia 19–21, 23–21, 21–13.
 After her win Nehwal said, "when I was a match-point down, it was like a shock.
 It was a big match and winning it means a lot to me.
 Even many years from now, those present here will always remember how Saina won the gold.
 It is a proud feeling".
 Nehwal confirmed her participation for the Hong Kong Open after a gap of more than five months since her win in the Indonesia Open in June 2010.
 On 12 December 2010, she defeated Wang Shixian 15–21, 21–16, 21–17 in the final of the Hong Kong Open to win her fourth career Super Series title.